Positively-Curious/ai-case-study/README.md

-# FREENOME: COMBINING BIOLOGY AND TECHNOLOGY FOR EARLY DETECTION OF CANCER
+# FREENOME: COMBINING BIOLOGY AND TECHNOLOGY TO DETECT EARLY SIGNS OF CANCER

 ## Overview and Origin

 * ### Name of company

-Freenome Holdings Inc. known as "Freenome".(A privately held startup company in the Research and Development Stage of blood-based cancer tests).
+Freenome Holdings Inc. known as "Freenome".
+(A privately held startup company in the Research and Development Stage of blood-based cancer tests).

 * ### When was the company incorporated?